You Majored in What?!

 Graduation season is upon us, the time when we pause to celebrate the accomplishments of newly-minted degree-holders.
 Of course, in economic times such as these, there’s no guarantee that a new graduate, professionally green and facing unprecedented competition for jobs, will land solid employment just on the strength of a liberal arts degree.
 In fact, Liberal arts, shmiberal arts.
-You won’t believe the specificity of college majors pursued by some of today’s grads.
+You won’t believe the specificity of majors pursued by some of today’s grads.
 (Cue “Pomp and Circumstance”…)

 Equine Studies.
 Centenary College in New Jersey is a loosely-held secret in the NY-NJ area, and a popular destination among the horsey set.
 The undergraduate Equine Studies program offers a study-abroad semester at the University of West England – Hartpury College.
 Of course, the principal course of study during the study abroad program is preparation for the British Horse Society’s Preliminary Teaching Certification exam.
 (Duh.)
 Parents: don’t think this is a practical field of study?
 You’ll note that available within the major is a concentration in Equine Business Management.
 Something to fall back on.